Partonic collinear structure by quantum computing: Abstract

 \section{Abstract}

-We present a systematic quantum algorithm, which integrates both the hadronic state preparation and the evaluation of the real-time light-front correlations, to study the parton distribution functions (PDFs).
-As a proof-of-concept, we realize the first direct simulation of the PDFs in the 1+1 dimensional Nambu-Jona-Lasinio model.
-We show the results obtained by numerical diagonalization and by quantum computation using classical hardware.
-The agreement between these two distinct methods and the qualitative consistency with the QCD PDFs validate the proposed quantum algorithms.
-Our work suggests the encouraging prospects of calculating the QCD PDFs on current and near-term quantum devices.
+We present a systematic quantum algorithm, which integrates both the hadronic state preparation and the evaluation of real-time light-front correlators, to study parton distribution functions (PDFs).
+As a proof of concept, we demonstrate the first direct simulation of the PDFs in the 1+1 dimensional Nambu-Jona-Lasinio model.
+We show the results obtained by exact diagonalization and by quantum computation using classical hardware.
+The agreement between these two distinct methods and the qualitative consistency with QCD PDFs validate the proposed quantum algorithm.
+Our work suggests the encouraging prospects of calculating QCD PDFs on current and near-term quantum devices.
 The presented quantum algorithm is expected to have many applications in high energy particle and nuclear physics.

-\textbf{\textit{Introduction}}.
-Identifying the fundamental partonic structure of hadrons has been remained as one of the main goals in both the high energy particle and nuclear physics since the pioneering deep-inelastic scattering experiments at SLAC in late 1960's~\cite{Lin:2017snn,Gao:2017yyd}.
-Such partonic structure is encoded in the universal parton distribution functions (PDFs), which represent the probability density to find partons in a hadron with specified momentum fraction $x$ and resolution scale $\mu$.
-Besides characterizing the hadronic parton structure, the accurate determination of PDFs is mandatory for making predictions for hard scattering processes within standard model, and providing necessary benchmark information in searching for new physics beyond standard model.
+\textit{Introduction}.---Identifying the fundamental partonic structure of hadrons has remained one of the main goals in both high energy particle and nuclear physics since the pioneering deep-inelastic scattering experiments at SLAC in the late 1960s~\cite{Lin:2017snn,Gao:2017yyd}.
+Such partonic structure is encoded in the universal parton distribution functions (PDFs), which represent the probability density to find a parton in a hadron with specified momentum fraction $x$ and resolution scale $\mu$.
+Besides characterizing the hadronic parton structure, accurate determination of the PDFs is mandatory for making predictions for hard scattering processes within the Standard Model and for providing the necessary benchmark information in the search for new physics beyond the Standard Model.